OperationRecon/UoT-EE432-project/README.md

 Note: The availability of these commands depends on the user's role (admin, teacher, or student).
 Use the help command after logging in to see which commands are available for your role.

 ## Testing Environment
 A prepared database with preset subject and random student records can be created for the purposes of testing and experimenting with the commands.
 To create the test database, update the key `"database"` in `sys_env.json` to the path where the database is to be created.
-Then execute the `src\Insert_data.py` file. this database can then be accessed by running `main.py`.
+Then execute the `src\Insert_data.py` file. this database can be inspected using the built-in CLI, or normally accessed by running `main.py`.

 ## License